-As the impact of pandemic has lingered and continues to impact business in the foreseeable future, the Directors continue to monitor the situation closely and have assessed the Company's financial position and performance for 2021, to mitigate the impact brought about by the pandemic as well as its impact on capital.
-Such analysis was also extended to analyse the effect on the Solvency Capital Requirements (the "SCR") of the Company by reference to the stressed test scenarios in latest ORSA (Own Risk and Solvency Assessment) reports prepared by the entity.
+As the impact of pandemic has lingered and continues to impact the business in the foreseeable future, the Directors continue to monitor the situation closely and have assessed the Company's financial position and performance for 2022, to mitigate the impact brought about by the pandemic as well as its impact on capital.
+Such analysis was also extended to analyse the effect on the

+Solvency Capital Requirements (the "SCR") of the Company by reference to the stressed test scenarios in latest ORSA (Own Risk and Solvency Assessment) reports prepared by the entity.

-The Company registered a loss before taxation for the year ended 31st December 2020 of €406,110 compared to a profit before tax of €1,996,487 in the prior year.
-The Company's total comprehensive income for the year is €555,852 compared to €2,302,944 registered in 2019.
-This is because the results were materially impacted by the negative performance of the local and international investment markets as well as changes in other technical provisions, net of reinsurance both of which were a result of the pandemic.
-The net assets of the Company have remained on the same lines as that of prior year, in the region of €29 million.
+The Company registered a profit before taxation for the year ended 31st December 2021 of €1,448,453 compared to a loss before tax of €406,110 in the prior year.
+The Company's total comprehensive income for the year is €2,566,314 compared to €555,852 registered in 2020.
+This is because the results were materially impacted by the negative performance of the local and international investment markets as well as changes in other technical provisions, net of reinsurance.
+The net assets of the Company changed slightly from the previous year, increasing from €29 million to €31 million.

 Furthermore, the Company maintains a solid capital position.
-At the reference date, the Solvency Capital Requirement amounted to €15.6 million (2019: €15.8 million) and the eligible own funds available to cover this requirement amounted to €24.63 million (2019: €27.49 million).
-Hence, the ratio of eligible own funds to SCR at the reference date amounted to 158% (2019: 174%).
+At the reference date, the Solvency Capital Requirement amounted to €19.14 million (2020: €15.6 million) and the eligible own funds available to cover this requirement amounted to €31.49 million (2020: €24.63 million).
+Hence, the ratio of eligible own funds to SCR at the reference date amounted to 165% (2020: 158%).
+The Company expects to maintain a robust capital position which is highly resilient to stressed conditions.